 Table 6, Column 1 shows the direct effect, without interactions with household characteristics.
-These (bank strength) residuals not only positively affect the probability of acceptance, but also explain about 15% of the R-squared (about the same as all the main bank observable characteristics together, not reported).
-Moreover, results are very similar (all strong economically and statistically) if we do control for the bank observables.
+These (bank strength) residuals are associated positively with the probability of acceptance, and also explain about 15% of the R-squared (about the same as all the main bank observable characteristics together, not reported).39 Moreover, results are very similar (all strong economically and statistically) if we do control for the bank observables.